gbmhunter/blog/content/posts/updates/2016/05-31-may-2016-updates.md

 - converter
 - current source
 - diodes
-- howland
+- Howland
 - low capacitance
-- ptc
+- PTC
 - resistance
 - thermistor
 - triggered resistance
-- tvs
+- TVS
 - voltage-to-current
 ---

 * The TVS diode content from the [Diodes page](/electronics/components/diodes) was moved to it's own [child page](/electronics/components/diodes/tvs-diodes).
 Info on low-capacitance TVS diodes added to this page.

     {{< figure src="/images/2016/05/internal-schematic-of-low-capacitance-tvs-diode-annotated.png" width="454px" caption="The internal schematic of a low-capacitance TVS diode, showing the forward-biased general purpose diode added in series to greatly reduce the total capacitance of the component." >}}

 * Added sections to the [PTC Type Thermistor page](/electronics/components/circuit-protection/ptc-type-thermistor) about [PTC Thermistors vs. Fuses](/electronics/components/circuit-protection/ptc-type-thermistor#ptc-thermistors-vs-fuses) and [How To Calculate The Triggered Resistance](/electronics/components/circuit-protection/ptc-type-thermistor#how-to-calculate-the-triggered-resistance).